zeynepatceken/Voting-App-Project/README.md

 # Example Voting App

 A simple distributed application running across multiple Docker containers.
+This project demonstrates how to containerize services with Docker and deploy them on Kubernetes, making it easy to run locally or in a cluster environment.

 ## Getting started